stephenverderame/cpp_book/src/oop/adt.md

 ```

-`Vehicle` has a constructor, but it is an abstract type so it still can't be constructed.
-Instead subclass constructors must delegate one of the superclass constructors like shown.
+`Vehicle` has a constructor, but it is an abstract type so it still can't be constructed directly.
+Instead, subclass constructors must delegate one of the superclass constructors like shown.
 When delegating a call from one constructor to another, we cannot use the initializer list to instantiate extra variables.

-Also notice how `moveIt` takes a `Vehicle` by reference.
+Also, notice how `moveIt` takes a `Vehicle` by reference.
 This is paramount to avoid *object slicing*.
 In memory, a concrete derived class is formed by taking its state and tacking it on to the data of the superclass.

 |&Car|
 |---|